-An eREIT will produce income for your portfolio in the form of dividends.
+An eREIT aims to produce income for your portfolio in the form of dividends.
 You may earn dividends from the rent payments of the underlying apartment and commercial leases owned within the eREIT as well as interest payments from underlying real estate debt investments held by Fundrise.

 An eFund is a partnership created by Fundrise to provide greater investment flexibility.
 Partnerships have the advantage of avoiding the double taxation of normal C-Corps. eFunds are built in a similar way to eREITs where there is a pool of real estate investments split into shares and sold to investors.
 Where eREITs are built to generate income, eFunds are geared towards growth.